Axway/amplify-central/content/en/docs/connect_manage_environ/connect_azure_gateway/deploy-your-agents-with-amplify-cli.md

 Create an empty directory where Axway CLI will generate files.
 Run all Axway Central CLI from this directory.

-### Step 3: Identify yourself to Amplify Platform with Axway CLI
+### Step 3: Identify yourself to Amplify platform with Axway CLI

 There are two ways to authenticate with Axway CLI: